Wine glossary

 Big barrel

-Wooden barrel, usually oak, with a capacity of 1000 liters
+A wooden barrel, usually oak, with a capacity of over 1,000 liters

 Blend